AY2526S1-CS2103T-T09-4/tp/docs/UserGuide.md

 Deletes the specified person or people from BrewBook.

 ![delete success](images/deleteSuccess.png)
-*Figure: Result from executing `delete 1, 2` to delete Alex and Bernice*
+*Figure: Result from executing `delete 1, 2` to delete Alex and Charlotte*

 **Format**: `delete INDEX[, INDEX, ...]`